gasrg/cellular-Automata-Python/README.md

-# cellular-Automata-Python
+# Cellular

-Cellular Automata using Numpy and Matplotlib
+Simple Cellular Automata in Python using Numpy and Matplotlib